codyjgreen/Showcase/README.md

  * Ruby 2.6.1

 #### Instructions

+---
+Update instructions on how to run application

 1. clone down the repo
 2. put instructions for how to run the application
 3. make sue they are detailed instructions